andywhale/andywhale.github.io/_posts/2014-08-03-power-grid.markdown

 The player to go first is the player with the most cities (and a tie is decided by the highest number power plant).

-1. Bid on a power station from those in the current market (top row), if you pass on your go you may not bid on anyone else's go
+1. Bid on a power station from those in the current market (top row), if you pass on your go you may not bid on anyone else's go.
+2. Buy resources for any of your power plants (plants can hold twice the number of resources shown).
+3.